 |Botanical Name||Vaccinium virgatum 'Tifblue'|

 How To Care for your new Tifblue Blueberry Bush

 When planting your Tifblue Blueberry be sure to choose the right location and conditions for your new plant to thrive.
-Spring and Fall are ideal times to plant.
-However, if you avoid extreme temperatures you can plant your Blueberry almost any time of the year.
+Spring and fall are ideal times to plant.
+However, if you avoid extreme temperatures you can plant your blueberry plants almost any time of the year.